 - Discover some new hobbies.

 - Begin a fitness program.

-- You might be surprised at how much doing good for others can make you feel good, too.
+- Volunteer your time.
+You might be surprised at how much doing good for others can make you feel good too.

-For getting and living sober, the best thing you can do is focus on today.
-Don’t worry about tomorrow and don’t remain stuck in the past.
-Live now – and live free.
+The best thing you can do to get and live sober is focus on today.
+Do not worry about tomorrow or remain stuck in the past.
+Live now and live free.